CampiPL/AI-article/README.md

 ## Dependencies

  - openai: For interacting with the OpenAI API.
+ - OpenAI API key (ensure you have registered and received an API key from OpenAI)
  - python-dotenv: To load environment variables from the .env file.
+ - argparse: For command-line argument parsing
  - Other dependencies listed in requirements.txt.

 ## Troubleshooting